mozartofmath/ControlFlowPathsListingProgram/README.md

 # How it works

-nested if statements have some sort of recursive definition (since they form a decision TREE).
+Nested if statements have some sort of recursive definition (since they form a decision TREE).
 So I used a stack to identify which statements were imbedded which. each block of code is considered as a node object defined in node.py. the position of the opening brace of that block identifies it uniquely. so, I save it in node.start and the start of the block that contains it in node.parent.

 Then I filter out the blocks that are if,else if, or else statements and save them to a new array.